How to Plan a Formal Wedding in Less Than Three Months with Minimal Stress

 I got engaged on New Year’s Eve.
-We wanted to get married as soon as possible with a formal wedding, and we were able to do so in less than three months on March 18th of that year!
+We wanted to get married as soon as possible with a formal wedding, and we were able to do so in less than three months on March 18th!

-When we told folks we were planning to get married so soon, many were shocked.
-“You want to get married in March 18th of this year???”, some asked.
+When we told various wedding vendors that we were planning to get married so soon, many were shocked.
+“You want to get married on March 18th of this year???”, some asked.
 Many couples take a year or more to plan weddings.

 Of course, you can get married in one week, or one day if you go to Las Vegas!
 But we wanted a “fairytale” wedding in a wedding venue with a formal sit-down dinner!
 Most would say that is a tall order with less than three months of planning.

 But, it really wasn’t too difficult to pull off because we found the right venue and cut out some wedding traditions that weren’t important to us.
 Check out these tips on how we did it – without stressing out!

 The first part of planning your wedding is finding the venue.
-Popular venues can be booked up for months or even a year if you want one in the middle of summer on a Saturday night.
+Popular venues can be booked up for months or even a year in advance if you want one in the middle of summer on a Saturday night.

-We secured an amazing vintage wedding venue, the Ebell of Los Angeles, with less than two months notice because we were OK with having our wedding on a Sunday instead of a Saturday (this also got us a discounted rental rate by the way).
+We secured an amazing vintage wedding venue, the Ebell of Los Angeles, with less than two months’ notice because we were OK with having our wedding on a Sunday instead of a Saturday (this also got us a discounted rental rate).

-Not having your wedding on a Saturday night is probably going to be the biggest compromise you’ll have to make to get your wedding at a kickass venue on short notice.
+Not having your wedding on a Saturday night is probably the biggest compromise you’ll have to make to get your wedding at a kickass venue on short notice.
 You might have to settle for a Sunday or perhaps even a Friday for busier venues.
 Some of your guests might not be able to make it.